learn-co-curriculum/phase-0-git-pushing-code/README.md

 git push
 ```

-As a small shortcut, you can also combine adding and commiting by using an additional
+As a small shortcut, you can also combine adding and committing by using an
-option flag, `-a`, with the commit command:
+additional option flag, `-a`, with the commit command:

 ```bash
 git commit -am "commit message"